 ## A Level 2 heading ### A Level 3 heading #### A Level 4 heading ##### A Level 5 heading ###### A Level 6 heading

-The key here is that there can be as many of the 2 through 6 headings as you want to use, but only ONE level 1 heading.
-While the documentation will build with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side, will NOT display correctly (or sometimes at all), with more than one.
+The key here is that you can use as many of the 2 through 6 headings as necessary, but only ONE level 1 heading.
+While the document will appear correct with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side will NOT display correctly (or sometimes at all) with more than one.
 Keep this in mind when writing your documents.

-Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them in a way that makes them stick out from the rest of the text.
-Admonitions types are as follows:
+Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them in a way that makes them stand out from the rest of the text.
+Admonition types are as follows:

 |danger||renders a red text box|

 |custom 2||uses a custom title within another type|

 There is no limit on the types of admonitions you can use as noted in custom 1 above.
 A custom title can be added to any of the other admonition types to get the colored box you want for a specific admonition, as noted in custom 2 above.